-Suarez, who was presented to the fans before kick-off following his £70 million move from Liverpool, was made to wait a little longer but finally came on with 15 minutes left.
+Suarez, who was presented to the fans before kickoff following his 88 million euro move from Liverpool, was made to wait a little longer but finally came on with 15 minutes left.

 The 27-year-old was able to make his Barca bow in the friendly after the CAS (Court of Arbitration for Sport) deemed on Thursday that he can take part in football-related activities again following his initial ban for biting Italy's Giorgio Chiellini in the World Cup.

-The four-month ban in competitive fixtures still stands, however, and Barca fans will now have to wait until October 25 for a mouthwatering meeting with Real Madrid at the Santiago Bernabeu in which Suarez should make his full debut for the Catalan club and link up with Messi (and Neymar - taken off at half-time after his two goals on Monday) for the first time.
+The four-month ban in competitive fixtures still stands, however, and Barca fans will now have to wait until Oct.
+25 for a mouthwatering meeting with Real Madrid at the Santiago Bernabeu in which Suarez should make his full debut for the Catalan club and link up with Messi (and Neymar - taken off at halftime after his two goals on Monday) for the first time.

 The Uruguayan, who has been training with his teammates since Friday, will be unveiled to the media on Tuesday alongside sporting director Andoni Zubizarreta.